Lightnet/vite-solid-gun/README.md

  - config is not stable but workable as gun own server due to vite js server reload and ws error.
  - re-edit plugin may break reloading and bugs.
 Not code correctly.
  - plugin reload still have process running bug.
+ - clean up or unload ui for chat message tend to leak unfinish unloading when change the ui.